apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

     - on the dialog that pops up, click the QR code button and maximize the resulting dialog so it's easier to scan

-3. transfer unsigned transaction to offline computer
+### e. transfer unsigned transaction to offline computer

 on the offline computer: